Simple steps to help you kickstart your own budgeting practice.

 Start creating your own budget by getting a sense of where you spend your money every month.

-Start by taking a realistic look at your total monthly income (the money you’re bringing in), and then list your different types of expenses (the money that goes out of your accounts every month - be realistic!).
-You can use a tool like the ATB Budget Worksheet to keep track of everything.
+To build your budget, start by looking at your total monthly income (the money you’re bringing in), and then list your different expenses (the money that goes out of your accounts every month).
+Try tracking your transactions with an app like ATB TrackIt—when all of your transactions are automatically categorized, it makes it easier to keep track.

 Use the 50/30/20 rule

-Once you have a good sense of where you’re spending your money, you’ll want to apply the 50/30/20 rule to develop your budget moving forward.
-This rule divides your monthly income into needs, wants and goals.
-As a rule of thumb, you’ll want to set up your budget as follows:
+Once you know where you’re spending your money, apply the 50/30/20 rule to develop your budget moving forward.
+This rule divides your monthly income into needs, wants and savings.
+Set up your budget like this:

-As your income grows, the 50/30/20 rule will still apply, but you’ll have more capacity in each category.
-It will also help you plan your expenses and feel in control of your spending.
-For example, if you enjoying buying a lot of gifts for friends and family during the holiday season, you may need to forego some other expenses that month and the month before to keep your spending in check.
+As your income grows you can still apply the 50/30/20 rule, but you’ll have more capacity in each category.
+It can also help you plan your expenses and feel in control of your spending.

 It’s all about balance.
 By not regularly spending more than you’re bringing in, you’re addressing your needs (and some wants) today, while making sure you’re saving for tomorrow.

 Finding yourself overspending regularly?
 Try making some adjustments, whether that’s taking on a second source of income or making some lifestyle changes so you can prioritize what’s most important to you while managing your money.